PlanterApp/planter_blog/content/posts/when-to-start-seeds-indoors/index.md

 image = "https://ucarecdn.com/b84be080-20d0-4f2d-930d-f639fe6c68a5/Planting-seeds.jpg"
 alt = "A hand planting cucumber seeds into black plastic pots filled with growing medium"
 +++
 Many of us gardeners start getting the urge to get something growing as the gardening season draws nearer.
 We start to wonder to ourselves ‘When should I start my seeds indoors?’...all the while knowing the answer is more than likely *not yet*.
 While it’s a common gardening question, there isn’t a one-size-fits-all answer for when you should start seeds indoors.
-There are several factors to consider to decide when to start your seeds indoors.
+There are several factors to consider in deciding when to start your seeds indoors.

 ## Frost dates and growing season length